ncatlab/nlab-content/pages/9/0/1/2/2109/content.md

 One way to state this characterization is that they are those in which every vertical 1-cell $f\colon A\to B$ has both a [[companion]] (namely $B(1,f)$) and a [[conjoint]] (namely $B(f,1)$).

-This can be illustrated using string diagrams.
+This can be illustrated using [[string diagrams]], as follows.
 The companion and conjoint of $f$ are the horizontal arrows

 <table>
 <tr>